 This methodology does not apply to this survey.

-This guide was developed to facilitate use of the microdata file containing the results of Wave 3 of the Longitudinal Survey of Immigrants to Canada (LSIC).
-This file contains data from the three waves of collection.
+This guide was developed to facilitate use of the microdata file containing the results of Wave 2 of the Longitudinal Survey of Immigrants to Canada (LSIC).
+This file contains data from the first two collection waves.